Intro

 Building a Layout the Whole Village Can Navigate

-For the footer I included a message form so that residents of Gainesville could message the mayor with any inquiries they may have.
-I put other contact information next to it, in case they prefer to call or have to send something to the village.
+For the footer, I added a message form that allows Gainesville residents to contact the mayor directly with questions or concerns.
+Additional contact information was placed alongside the form to accommodate residents who prefer to call or need to send materials to the village.

 Bringing the Village Into Focus